 About The Event

 Admission is complimentary.
-Simply register here to receive more details on how to join the session.
+Simply register here for more details on how to join the session.
 We look forward to seeing you there!

-This program is proudly brought to you by the EcosySTEM, a community of STEM professionals in Asia.
+This program is proudly brought to you by the EcosySTEM, a community for STEM professionals.